maxa-ai/maxa-ai.github.io/docs/snowflake/erp-sales-data-assessment/app-overview.md

 - Supplier performance and metrics
 - Work order profitability intelligence
 - Pricing intelligence
-- plus other ERP insight or IBP (Integrated Business Planning) use cases specific to your business
+- Other ERP insight or IBP (Integrated Business Planning) use cases specific to your business